An increase in rat activity since lockdown due to COVID-19Posted on 19th June 2020

 Rats are “officially associated with about 55 different pathogens”, though there have been no reports of rats carrying COVID-19.

-They can also gnaw through wood and electrical wires – a danger for house fires and expensive home repairs, please see our instagram account o see examples.
+They can also gnaw through wood and electrical wires – a danger for house fires and expensive home repairs, please see our instagram account to see examples.

 The UK could face a serious rat problem if coronavirus food hoarding continues.
 Stockpiling food could have an adverse effect on public health due to the threat of pests such as rats and other pests

-The National Pest Technicians Association (NPTA) has said.
-Good housekeeping is more important than ever to stop the risk spurred by panic buyers who have stuffed their cupboards with supplies and kept food from others who need it.
+The National Pest Technicians Association (NPTA) has said that good housekeeping is more important than ever to stop the risk spurred by panic buyers who have stuffed their cupboards with supplies and kept food from others who need it.
 We need to be cautious and more vigilant than normal there’s more food there to attract rodents

-Hopefully with the lockdown and restrictions slowly progressively lifting we hope the current situation improves and goes back to the less troublesome times we are currently experiencing.
+Hopefully with the lockdown and restrictions slowly progressively lifting, we hope the current situation improves and goes back to the less troublesome times we are currently experiencing.
 In the meantime, if you have a pest control issue, mice or rats, please call us.
 We are an NADC pest control company and specialise in the effective, long term solutions for pest control, mice or rats.